A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 during LEWG review.
 Currently, this provides maximum freedom to the

-implementation to choose an appropriate behavior: abort
+implementation to choose an appropriate behavior: abort, assert, throw an

-exception (which exception? bad_alloc
+exception (which exception? bad_alloc? logic_error? out_of_bounds? etc. ).

 In the future, this freedom allows us to specify these pre-conditions using